California's congressional districts

 California is the most populous U.S. state; as a result, it has the most representation in the United States House of Representatives, with 52 Representatives.
 Each Representative represents one congressional district.

 Per the 2020 United States census, California lost a congressional seat which it had gained after the 2000 census, reducing its total seats from 53 to 52 starting from the 2022 elections and its subsequent 118th Congress.
 This marked the first time in the state's history where it lost a seat.

 Current districts and representatives

 This is a list of United States representatives from California, their terms in office, district boundaries, and their political ratings according to the CPVI.
-The delegation for the 118th Congress had a total of 52 members, with 43 Democrats, 9 Republicans.
+The delegation for the 119th Congress had a total of 52 members, with 43 Democrats and 8 Republicans, and one independent.